SeaItRise/SeaItRise-v1/README.md

 # Sea It Rise HTML5 Web App
-A lightweight HTML5 site that adapts the Kinvey starter application and uses the Kinvey HTML5 3.x SDK as well as MapBox (for maps) and NOAA Coastal Planning data (coast.noaa.gov) layers.
+A lightweight HTML5 site that adapts the Kinvey starter application and uses the Kinvey (www.kinvey.com) HTML5 3.x SDK as well as MapBox (www.mapbox.com) (for maps).
+Inundation data from NOAA Office for Coastal management data (coast.noaa.gov) layers.
+Water level and tide station data courtesy of the NOAA CO-OPS API (https://tidesandcurrents.noaa.gov/api/).

 ## Setup